mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

 - **Business**:
   - if you are an entrepreneur, you need to reach customers
   - helps you network, etc.
-- **Fame**:
+- **Not Fame**:
-  - notice that fame isn't on this list: "When you find yourself pining for fame and recognition, stop and consider what it might actually feel like when you get it—why you think you’ll be the exception to the rule and will find happiness in what nearly everyone else in history has found to be a chimera."-[Ryan Holiday](https://thoughtcatalog.com/ryan-holiday/2018/03/the-most-successful-people-are-the-ones-youve-never-heard-of-and-why-they-want-it-that-way/)
+  - You'll notice that fame isn't on this list: "When you find yourself pining for fame and recognition, stop and consider what it might actually feel like when you get it—why you think you’ll be the exception to the rule and will find happiness in what nearly everyone else in history has found to be a chimera."-[Ryan Holiday](https://thoughtcatalog.com/ryan-holiday/2018/03/the-most-successful-people-are-the-ones-youve-never-heard-of-and-why-they-want-it-that-way/)

 ### Benefits to Others
 - **Share info**: